artur3333/Dino-AI/README.md

 # Dino-AI

-A dinosaur game (like the Google Chrome Dino game) built with Python and Pygame.
-The player controls a dinosaur that can run and jump to avoid incoming obstacles.
-The game speed increases as the score rises.
+**Dino-AI** is a Python game inspired by the classic Chrome Dino game, featuring both a single-player mode and an AI mode.
+The AI mode uses the `NEAT` (NeuroEvolution of Augmenting Topologies) algorithm to evolve a neural network capable of playing the game autonomously.
+The game uses the `Pygame` library for graphics and sound.

 ## Features

-- **Single Player Mode**: Manual mode is currently the only playable mode.
-Players control the dinosaur’s jump to avoid obstacles.
+- **Single Player Mode**: Manual mode where Player control the dinosaur’s jump to avoid obstacles.
+- **AI Mode:** Autonomous gameplay with a neural network powered by NEAT, allowing the AI to evolve over generations to improve its performance.
+- **Dynamic Gameplay Elements:**
+  - Day and night cycle for visual variation.
-- **Increasing Difficulty**: The game speed gradually increases as the score goes up, adding complexity to the gameplay.
+  - The game speed gradually increases as the score goes up, adding complexity to the gameplay.
+- **Scoring System:** Tracks current score and maximum score in single-player mode and supports fitness scoring for AI training.

 ## Requirements